-Hub -
+Hub

 A hub is a common connection point for devices in a network.
 A hub has multiple ports.
-When a data packet arrives at a hub it is copied and distributed to all of its ports so that all nodes on the LAN can see the packets.
+When a data packet arrives at a hub, it is copied and distributed to all of its ports so that all nodes on the LAN can see the packets.

-These are three types of hubs:
+There are three types of hubs:

-passive hub: this hub serves as a conduit for the data, enabling it to go from one device to another.

-intelligent hub (also known as manageable hubs): this hub includes additional fea tures that enable administrators to monitor traffic through the hub.
+passive hub - this hub serves as a conduit for the data, enabling it to go from one device to another. intelligent hub (also known as manageable hubs) - this hub includes addition features that enable administrators to monitor traffic through the hub.

-switching hub: this hub reads the destination address of each packet and then forwards the data packet to the appropriate port.
+switching hub - this hub reads the destination address of each packet and then forwards the data pack to the appropriate port.

-IP Address (Internet
+IP Address (Internet Protocol Address)

-Protocol) -

 An IP Address is an identifier or numerical name for a computer or device on a network.
-Data between computers is routed over the network using these addresses to identify the computer the message is being sent to and from.
+Data between computers are routed over the network using these addresses to identify the computer the message is being sent to and the computer the message is being sent from.

-The format of an IP address is a 32-bit numeric address written as four numbers separated by periods.
+The format of an IP Address is a 32-bit numeric address written as four numbers separated by periods.
 For example, an IP Address looks like 10.100.1.1.

-Important: When working within an isolated network (meaning there is no Internet access), IP addresses can be assigned at random just as long as they are unique to each computer and device.
+IMPORTANT: When working within an isolated network (meaning there is no Internet access), IP Addresses can be assigned at random just as long as they are unique to each computer and device.
+When the isolated network is connected to the Internet, registered Internet Addresses must be obtained.
+This is to prevent duplication of addresses.

-The four numbers in an IP address are used in different ways to identify a particular network and host on that network.
-There are three classes of Internet addresses:
+The four numbers in and IP Address are used in different was to identify a particular network and host on that network.
+There are three classes of Internet Addresses.

-Class A - supports 16 million hosts on each of 127 networks.
+CLASS A - supports 16 million hosts on each of 127 networks.

-Class B - supports 65,000 hosts on each of 16,000 networks.
+CLASS B - supports 65,000 hosts on each of 16,000 networks.

-Class C - supports 254 hosts on each of 2 million networks.
+CLASS C - supports 254 hosts on each of 2 million networks.